International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 The IDS Connector identity serves to uniquely identify one instance of a service and app bundle on qualified platforms.
 The identity concept is equally used for all technical components in the IDS.

-The service instance for a connector is typically a Service including a core container, usage control framework (sometimes integrated in core container) and applications (Data Apps).
+The service instance for a connector is typically a Service including a core services, usage control framework  and applications (Data Apps).
 Other components (Broker, DAPS, ...) are represented by their Service (represented by one or multiple containers) running on a comparable platform.

 One component always is characterized by the combination of platform and service instance.
 It would be possible to run each Service directly on a certified platform: